collective/atreal.massloader/README.rst

 Credits
 =======

-* Sponsorised by ML-COM - www.ml-com.com (and some international research labs)
+* Sponsored by ML-COM - www.ml-com.com (and some international research labs)
-* Sponsorised by City of Albi (Fr), www.mairie-albi.fr
+* Sponsored by City of Albi (Fr), www.mairie-albi.fr